mrsethsamuel/mrsethsamuel/README.md

 ## Experience
 - **Youverify - DevOps Engineer**
-August 2023 - Present (1 year 2 months)
+August 2023 - Present

 - **Inspiresia Media - Lead Consultant**
-December 2018 - Present (5 years 3 months)
+December 2018 - Present

 ## Education
-- **Master's degree, Management Information Systems** Covenant University (March 2021 - July 2022)
+- **Master's degree, Management Information Systems** Covenant University
-- **Bachelor of Technology, Information and Media Technology** Federal University of Technology Minna (2012 - 2017)
+- **Bachelor of Technology, Information and Media Technology** Federal University of Technology Minna

 Feel free to reach out for collaboration opportunities or to learn more about my experiences and expertise.
 Let's connect and innovate together!